Biart95/ray_tracer_vs/README.md

 - Simple shadows
 - Simple global illumination using photon maps
 - Extended material features, some texturing
-- A bit more realistic illumination by distant light sources

 In the nearest future:
 - Mixing with backtracing techniques + extended photon maps